 The Company established the Plan in 1999 to promote the interests of the Company and its stockholders by using investment interests in the Company to attract, motivate and retain highly qualified key personnel, encourage equity ownership among this group, and enhance a mutuality of interest with stockholders in improving the long-term performance of the Company and the value of the Company's Common Stock.
-The Plan was last amended and restated in 2012.
-On May 9, 2014, the closing price of the Company's Common Stock was \$7.63.
+The Plan was last amended and restated in 2014.
+On May 13, 2016, the closing price of the Company's Common Stock was \$13.31.

-The Company currently maintains the Plan under which (i) stock options for an aggregate of approximately 1,635,583 shares of the Company's common stock were outstanding as of May 9, 2014, with a weighted average exercise price of \$5.21 per share, (ii) an aggregate of 448,589 Performance Shares (as defined under the Plan) are issued and outstanding and subject to future three year vesting based upon continued employment of the holders thereof and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index, (iii) subject to the stockholder approval of the amendment described herein, Performance Awards (as defined under the Plan) have been issued and outstanding under which an aggregate maximum of 310,997 Performance Shares may be issued, subject to the achievement by the Company of a designated range of financial performance based upon the Company's adjusted EBITDA for the 2014 fiscal year (which Performance Shares, if issued, will be subject to future four year vesting, commencing with 2014, based upon continued employment of the holders thereof and, for certain holders, the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index and (iv) an aggregate of 19,449 Deferred Stock Units (as defined under the Plan) have been issued to the Company's outside directors.
-If the stockholders approve the proposed amendment to the Plan, the number of shares of common stock available for future equity grants to its employees, officers, directors and consultants will be increased by 800,000 to 665,542 provided, however, that, for purposes of computing how many shares of common stock remain available for awards under the Plan, each share of common stock that is granted in an award under the Plan in a form other than an option or a stock appreciation right (a "Full-Value Award") will be counted against as 1.22 shares.
-As of December 31, 2013, approximately 1,300 o
+The Company currently maintains the Plan under which, as of May 20, 2016, the Company has issued and outstanding (i)1,191,695 unexercised stock options to employees, directors and others with a weighted average exercise price of \$7.37 per share, (ii) 343,741 unvested Performance Shares (as defined under the Plan) whose vesting is subject to satisfaction of various vesting conditions over the next one to three years, including the continued employment of the holders thereof and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index and/or the achievement by the Company of future performance goals, (iii) Performance Awards (as defined in the Plan) under which an aggregate maximum of approximately 282,300 Performance Shares and 91,300 Restricted Stock Units (as defined in the Plan) may be issued, subject to the achievement by the Company of a designated range of financial performance based upon the Company's adjusted EBITDA for the 2016 fiscal year (and, for certain of such Performance Awards, the achievement by the holder thereof of certain individual performance goals) (which Performance Shares, if issued, will be subject to various future four year vesting conditions, commencing with 2016, including continued employment and, for certain Performance Shares, either the achievement by the Company of future financial goals or the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index), (iv) 26,774 unvested Restricted Stock Units subject to vesting over the next two years, and (v) 91,186 Deferred Stock Units (as defined in the Plan) held by the non-employee members of our Board of Directors under which the underlying shares will be issued upon the termination of service of the holder.

+If the stockholders approve the proposed amendment to the Plan, the number of shares of common stock available for future equity grants to its employees, officers, directors and consultants will be increased by 1,000,000 shares to 1,729,509 shares, plus the number of unissued shares under awards issued and outstanding as of May 20, 2016 which are thereafter canceled, terminated, expired, forfeited or lapse for any reason, provided, however, that, for purposes of computing how many shares of common stock remain available for awards under the Plan, each share of common stock that is granted in an award under the Plan in a form other than an option or a stock appreciation right (a "Full-Value Award") will be counted against as 1.22 shares.
+As of December 31, 2015, approximately 2,100 of the Company's employees, officers, directors and consultants, representing substantially all of the Company's full-time employees were eligible to participate in the Plan.